On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Warmup

 In this section, we demonstrate how nonlinear terms in the dynamics influence the behavior of GD beyond $\eta_{\lin}$.
 Let us consider GD's iterates over two univariate functions, depicted in Fig.~\ref{fig:Warmup_functions}, that share the same curvature at the minimum but differ in higher-order terms:

-Both have the same sharpness at the local minimizer $\param^* = 0$, with $ f_{+}''(0) = f_{-}''(0) = 1 $, yielding a linear stability threshold of $ \eta_{\lin} = 2 $.
+Both have the same sharpness at the local minimizer $\param^* = 0$, with $ \loss_{+}''(0) = \loss_{-}''(0) = 1 $, yielding a linear stability threshold of $ \eta_{\lin} = 2 $.
 The iterates of GD are given by

 Let us examine how the asymptotic value of the iterates depends on the step size~$ \eta $.
-Figures~\ref{fig:Warmup_bifurcation1} and~\ref{fig:Warmup_bifurcation2} plot the accumulation points of $ \{ x_t \}$ for various values of $\eta$ on $f_{+}$ and $f_{-}$, where $ \param_0 $ is chosen at random from the interval $ (-1,1)$.
+Figures~\ref{fig:Warmup_bifurcation1} and~\ref{fig:Warmup_bifurcation2} plot the accumulation points of $ \{ \param_t \}$ for various values of $\eta$ on $\loss_{+}$ and $\loss_{-}$, where $ \param_0 $ is chosen at random from the interval $ (-1,1)$.
 For $ \eta < \eta_{\lin} $, both dynamics converge to $ \param^* = 0 $.
 However, when $ \eta > \eta_{\lin} $, the behavior of the dynamics differs.
-The iterates on $f_{+}$ immediately diverge once the step size crosses $\eta_{\lin}$.
-In contrast, GD on~$ f_{-} $ exhibits rich nonlinear dynamics, where it initially settles into stable cycles over a wide range of step sizes while featuring period doubling bifurcations, before transitioning into chaos, and finally diverging once $ \eta > 4 $.
-Importantly, when such stable oscillations occur, decaying the step size below $\eta_{\lin}$ results in convergence to $x^*$.
+The iterates on $\loss_{+}$ immediately diverge once the step size crosses $\eta_{\lin}$.
+In contrast, GD on $ \loss_{-} $ exhibits rich dynamics, where it initially settles into stable cycles while undergoing a sequence of period-doubling bifurcations over a wide range of step sizes, before transitioning into chaos, and finally diverging once $ \eta > 4 $.
+Importantly, when such stable oscillations occur, decaying the step size below $\eta_{\lin}$ results in convergence to $\param^*$.

-This simple example demonstrates that exceeding the linear stability threshold does not necessarily imply that GD escapes the minimum.
+This simple example demonstrates that exceeding the linear stability threshold does not necessarily imply that GD escapes the vicinity of a minimum.
 Interestingly, under mild assumptions, the behavior of any nonlinear dynamics along the critical manifold near a linearly unstable fixed point can be reduced to this simple one-dimensional map, called \emph{normal form} (see Sec.~\ref{sec:flip bifurcation}).
 Then, as the example illustrates, the sign of the cubic term in this normal form can be used to determine whether stable oscillations arise.
 In Sec.~\ref{Sec:Oscillations in gradient descent} we extend this analysis to higher dimensions and derive a general condition for stable oscillations of GD at the edge of stability.

-\subsection{Stability of stochastic gradient descent governed by a single batch}
+\subsection{Stability of Stochastic Gradient Descent Governed by a Single Batch}